ixofoundation/docs/developers/tutorials/continuous_funding.md

 We can decide to charge a transaction and/or exit fee.
 Transaction fees are charged whenever an account buys/sells \(i.e. mints/burns\) into/from the curve, whereas an exit fee is charged only when the account sells from the curve.
 Setting an exit fee disincentivises accounts from selling and is a front-running deterrent.

-In this tutorial, we will set the the transaction fee to `0.5%` and the exit fee to `0.1%`.
+In this tutorial, we will set the transaction fee to `0.5%` and the exit fee to `0.1%`.
 This will mean that when an account sells, a total of `0.6%` will be taken as fees.
 Fees are sent to a fee address that is picked by the bond creator.
 In this tutorial, the address underlying the `fee` account \(created when running `make run_with_data`\) will be used.

 ### Order Quantity Limits